mandober/rust-debrief/dm/mm/hibert.md

   Status: resolved
 23. [?]
 Further development of the calculus of variations.
   Status: Too vague to be stated resolved or not.

+`Hilbert’s 24th Problem`
+In 1900 Hilbert asked a question which was not given at the Paris conference but which has been recently found in his notes for the list: "_Find a criterion of simplicity in mathematics_".